 We need reserve to cover our rainy days.
 The necessary amount is generally based on how many months you would like a cash reserve to last if you experience loss of income and unexpected expenses.
 Loss of income takes place in the form of loss of a job, default of any debtors, change in investment income including rental income and particularly dividends.
 The primary objective of a cash reserve is to cover cash flow, to prepare yourself for a recession temporarily, instead of forever.

 Situations in which your cash flow is strong and unlikely to be impacted, you may consider a 6-month window for absolutely worst-case scenarios.
 However, if cash flow is an area of uncertainty, you may require a healthy level of the reserve to cover a minimum of 12 months or at a point in which you can safely sell your current property at a price larger than the current debt owing.

 2. Review your current cash flow and budget

-Home debt is usually the biggest expense per month.
-Yes, interest rates are at record low levels with not all banks adopting the rate cute.
-If Australia does enter into a recession, thousands can be lost in property value and meeting loan repayments could be difficult.
-The most effective expense reduction is your biggest expense.
-Competition in the mortgage market is at record levels with enticing refinance offers with the process taking 5-6 business days.
+Generally, home debt is the biggest expense per month.
+Yes, interest rates are at record low levels but not all banks are adopting the rate cute.
+If Australia enters a recession, property value can plummet and meeting loan repayments could be difficult.
+The most effective expense reduction to prepare for a recession is to reduce your biggest expense.
+In fact, competition in the mortgage market is at record levels with enticing refinance offers with the process taking 5-6 business days.
 Remember, the time in the refinance process will protect you in the future and save you money instantly.
-Ensure you have a finance professional by your side at this delicate time of huge uncertainty.
+So, ensure you have a finance professional by your side at this delicate time of huge uncertainty.